sirine-chahma/DSCI_522_group_401/reports/medical_expense_analysis.md

 ##### 4\.
 Let’s see how `Smokers` and `Non-Smokers` are spending on medical treatments between 18-64 Years

-We expect expenditures by smokers should be higher than the non smokers.
+We expect expenditures by smokers should be higher than non-smokers.

 <html>